 Normally, the built-in microphones will record stereo sound.
-Stereo sound recording is also possible by connecting a commercially-available external stereo microphone equipped with a miniature stereo plug (\$\phi 3.5 \text{ mm}\$) to the camera's external microphone IN terminal (p.26).
+Stereo sound recording is also possible by connecting the Directional Stereo Microphone DM-E1 (sold separately) to the camera's external microphone IN terminal (p.26) as the external microphone is given the priority.